Guide for Canadians Buying Property in Mexico

 When buying property in Mexico, there are a few things you'll want to take into consideration.
 Here are just a few:

-• The cost of the property - It's important to make sure you're aware of the cost of the property purchase before you buy it, and that it's within your budget.
+• The cost of the property - It's essential to ensure you know the property purchase cost before you buy it and that it's within your budget.

-• The legal status of the property - You'll want to make sure that the property is legally registered in Mexico.
+• The legal status of the property - You'll want to ensure the property is legally registered in Mexico.

 The benefits of owning property in Mexico

-• You can buy a property for a fraction of the cost of buying one in Canada.
+• You can buy a property for a fraction of the cost in Canada.

-• Warm climate all year round, so you can enjoy the outdoors all year long.
+• Warm climate year-round so that you can enjoy the outdoors all year.

 • Mexican properties come with a lower tax burden compared to Canadian properties.

-• It's a great investment growth opportunity - property values in Mexico have been steadily increasing over the past few years
+• It's a great investment growth opportunity - Mexico property values have steadily increased over the past few years.

 • There are many beautiful and unique areas of Mexico waiting to be explored.